nebuly-ai/terraform-azurerm-nebuly-platform/README.md

   kubectl apply --server-side -f secret-provider-class.yaml
   ```

-### 5. Install bootstrap-azure chart
+### 5. Bootstrap AKS cluster

-Install the bootstrap Helm chart to set up all the dependencies required for installing the Nebuly Platform Helm chart.
+Install the bootstrap Helm chart to set up all the dependencies required for installing the Nebuly Platform Helm chart on AKS.

 Refer to the [chart documentation](https://github.com/nebuly-ai/helm-charts/tree/main/bootstrap-azure) for all the configuration details.